zkTLS Integration using Reclaim in a Xion Mobile App

 To get started, you’ll need to:

-1. Visit Reclaim and sign in with your Google account.
+1. Visit Reclaim and sign in.

 2. Create a new application.

-3. Save your Application ID and Application Secret
+3. Save your Application ID and Application Secret.

 4. Add the "Twitter User Profile" provider to your application.
 You will need the "httpProviderId" later.